AliMehrpour/SelfDrivingCar-P3-BehavioralCloning/README.md

 * Find mean of all steering angles and augment them
 * Augment the brightness of camera image randomly
 * Convert BGR to YUV colorspace
-* Crops top 65 pixels and bottom 20 pixels
+* Crops top 65 pixels (unnecessary for training) and bottom 20 pixels (remove the hood of the car)
-* Blur image
+* Blur image in order to smooth out some artifact
 * Resize image to (20, 40)
+* Flip the image about the vertical midline to simulate driving in opposite direction.
+The data collected had a lot of left turns, so to balance the left and right turns, images were flipped about the vertical axis randomly.
+The angles corresponding to flipped images were multplied by -1 to correct for steering in opposite direction.